AdobeDocs/advertising.en/help/search-social-commerce/campaign-management/campaigns/campaign-settings-google.md

 >[!TIP]
 >
->If the campaign is part of a hybrid portfolio, then use the same conversion goals as the portfolio's objective.
-Using different conversion goals may impact portfolio performance.
+>If the campaign is part of a hybrid portfolio, then use only conversion goals that are included in the portfolio's objective for the campaign.
+Including additional conversion goals may impact portfolio performance.
+>
+>The objective may include conversion goals or other conversions that aren't included for the campaign, but the campaign can't include conversion goals that aren't included in the objective.

 >[!MORELIKETHIS]
 >